 Kruger made the Futura font famous with her red and white slogans.
 As influenced by her, streetwear brand Supreme transposed the same style and colour font into its logo.

 Kruger’s signature use of black, red and white with eye-catching slogans also had a profound impact on a graphic designer and street artist SHEPARD FAIREY.

-During the New York-based performance art biennial Performa 17, 2017, Kruger staged a pop-up shop, where she sold a series of hoodies, t-shirts, patches, beanies and skateboard decks featuring her trademark graphic slogans.
+During the New York-based performance art biennale Performa 17, 2017, Kruger staged a pop-up shop, where she sold a series of hoodies, t-shirts, patches, beanies, and skateboard decks featuring her trademark graphic slogans.